awsdocs/aws-snowball-user-guide/doc_source/glos-chap.md

 **application**<a name="application"></a>
 [AWS Elastic Beanstalk](#Beanstalk): A logical collection of components, including environments, versions, and environment configurations\.
 An application is conceptually similar to a folder\.
-[AWS CodeDeploy](#AWSCodeDeploy): A name that uniquely identifies the application to be deployed\.
+[AWS CodeDeploy \(CodeDeploy\)](#AWSCodeDeploy): A name that uniquely identifies the application to be deployed\.
 AWS CodeDeploy uses this name to ensure the correct combination of revision, deployment configuration, and deployment group are referenced during a deployment\.

 **Application Billing**<a name="AppBilling"></a>
 The location where your customers manage the Amazon DevPay products they've purchased\.
 The web address is [http://www\.amazon\.com/dp\-applications](http://www.amazon.com/dp-applications)\.

 **application revision**<a name="applicationrevision"></a>
-[AWS CodeDeploy](#AWSCodeDeploy): An archive file containing source content—such as source code, web pages, executable files, and deployment scripts—along with an [application specification file](#applicationspecificationfile)\.
+[AWS CodeDeploy \(CodeDeploy\)](#AWSCodeDeploy): An archive file containing source content—such as source code, web pages, executable files, and deployment scripts—along with an [application specification file](#applicationspecificationfile)\.
 Revisions are stored in [Amazon S3](#AmazonSimpleStorageService) [bucket](#bucket)s or [GitHub](#github) repositories\.
 For Amazon S3, a revision is uniquely identified by its Amazon S3 object key and its ETag, version, or both\.
 For GitHub, a revision is uniquely identified by its commit ID\.

 **application specification file**<a name="applicationspecificationfile"></a>
-[AWS CodeDeploy](#AWSCodeDeploy): A YAML\-formatted file used to map the source files in an application revision to destinations on the instance; specify custom permissions for deployed files; and specify scripts to be run on each instance at various stages of the deployment process\.
+[AWS CodeDeploy \(CodeDeploy\)](#AWSCodeDeploy): A YAML\-formatted file used to map the source files in an application revision to destinations on the instance; specify custom permissions for deployed files; and specify scripts to be run on each instance at various stages of the deployment process\.

 **application version**<a name="appversion"></a>
 [AWS Elastic Beanstalk](#Beanstalk): A specific, labeled iteration of an application that represents a functionally consistent set of deployable application code\.
 A version points to an [Amazon S3](#AmazonSimpleStorageService) object \(a JAVA WAR file\) that contains the application code\.